amandafaithwang/HotelReservationManagement/README.md

 The third graph shows the 'Current Occupancy of the Hotel' in a pie chart, and the percentage of occupation is also shown.
 The purpose of the graph is to provide hotel management employees with a quick and visual representation of the current occupancy status of the hotel.

 The fourth graph shows the 'Average Length of Stay by Room Type' using a histogram.
 The purpose of this graph is to understand the distribution of stay durations among guests.
 This can inform staffing needs, check-in/check-out procedures, and promotions for longer stays.

-### 5. Search Popup

-Explanation of each def function:

-1. def create_widgets(self): Creates the UI elements (labels, entry fields, combobox, and search button) for the search filters.
-Each widget is placed in a specific row and column using the grid method.

----

-## Getting Started

-1. Log in using the provided credentials.
-2. Explore different tabs to manage bookings, view room options, and access visualizations.

 ---